the-global-hackathon/CasperLabs-Developer-Community/Event-LA-Blockchain-Week-Hackathon-|-GraphQL-Interface-Challenge-|-Oct.-13-to-16,-2019.md

 * **Day 1:** 10/13 -- Welcome, CIS Expo floor CasperLabs Demo
 * **Days 2 & 3:** 10/14 - 15 -- Build Days
 * **Day 4:** 10/16 -- Complete and Submit your projects.
-Winners will be announced on CIS Expo floor.
+Winners will be announced on CIS Expo floor followed by a Yacht Party.